strawmanpoems/strawman/poems/008_make_believe_kerouac.md

 <pre class="stanza">
-this is my make-believe kerouac, imagining the tired old embers, smoldering, ash-jumping sparks in search of tinder&mdash;
+this is my make-believe kerouac, dreaming of the tired embers, smoldering, ash-jumping sparks in search of tinder&mdash;
 but what burns?